 So, while the final price tag of a bulk order might seem intimidating, you’re saving money overall because you’re not paying full price per individual product.
 Plus, you’ll be set on essentials for a while.
 This is especially important to bear in mind if you work at a shop where you have to bring your own supplies; or if you’re a shop owner who’s supplying your entire staff.
 Make sure no one is scrambling for ink caps, wipes, tongue depressors, or gloves when there’s a line out the door.

-GET READY TO TATTOO YOUR WAY THROUGH SPRING BREAK
+GET READY TO TATTOO YOUR WAY THROUGH THE SUMMER

-Do you hear them coming yet… the spring breakers?
-Use any of these tips above to increase your success, profits, and excitement this spring break.
+Use any of these tips above to increase your success, profits, and excitement this summer.
 In fact, you’ll probably increase your client list as well.

 And don’t forget to stock up on tattoo essentials and aftercare as well if your supplies are low.